Cincinnati-Design-LAB/architour/src/content/buildings/bartlett-bldg-union-savings-and-trust-co.md

   The building was converted into a full-service hotel.
 The restaurant on the first floor is named D Burnham's in honor of the architect of the building.
 ---

+First highrise bank building designed by Burnham in Cincinnati and tallest building in the city at the time of construction.